Which US States Are Giving Workers Paid Time Off to Vote?

 States that don’t currently mandate any time off for voting

-If you live in the following 18 states, your company isn’t legally required to give you any time off work for voting: Connecticut, Idaho, Indiana, Louisiana, Maine, Michigan, Mississippi, Montana, New Hampshire, New Jersey, North Carolina, Oregon, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, and Washington.
+If you live in the following 18 states, your company isn’t legally required to give you any time off work for voting: Connecticut, North Dakota, Idaho, Indiana, Louisiana, Maine, Michigan, Mississippi, Montana, New Hampshire, New Jersey, North Carolina, Oregon, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, and Washington.

 While it’s true that these states are currently free from voting leave laws, companies operating in these regions can still offer their employees the privilege without being legally coerced.
 To find out if your company is one of them, we’d recommend checking its employee handbook or reaching out to a manager or a member of its HR department.